zerotrustnetworkaccess/zerotrustnetworkaccess.info/README.md

 All custom styles located in \_sass folder.
 In \_sass root are common styles and in subfolders situated particular styles.

-In html code you can distinguish styles by name: bootstrap names are kept original custom ztna styles came with ztna-prefix all other styles came from theme.

 features
 custom timeline
 subscription